PhongTran98/tp/docs/UserGuide.md

 ### Adding a bug : `add`
 Adds a bug to the list

-Format: `add n/NAME d/DESCRIPTION [s/STATE]`
+Format: `add n/NAME d/DESCRIPTION [s/STATE] [pr/PRIORITY_LEVEL] ..[t/TAG]`
-* Add a bug with the specified name, description and state to the bottom of the list.
+* Add a bug with the specified name, description, state, priority level and tags to the bottom of the list.
-* The state field is optional, all other fields are needed.
+* The state, priority level and tag fields are optional, all other fields are needed.
 * If state is not specified, a default state of backlog will be assigned.
+* PRIORITY_LEVEL can only be 0, 1 or 2, representing LOW, MEDIUM and HIGH priority.
+* There can be multiple tags.

 Examples:
 * `add n/Print bug d/prints the wrong message s/todo`, adds a bug with name “Print Bug”, Description of “prints the wrong message” and state of “To do”.
 * `add n/move bug d/moves bug to wrong column s/backlog`, adds a bug with name “move bug”, Description of “moves bug to wrong column” and state of “Backlog”.
 * `add n/move bug d/UI`, adds a bug with name “move bug”, Description of “UI” and state of “Backlog”.
+* `add n/delete bug d/delete specify bug pr/2 t/feature t/by tomorrow`, adds a bug with name "delete bug", Description of "delete specify bug", priority level High, 2 tags "feature" and "by tomorrow".

 ### Deleting a bug : `delete`
 Deletes a bug from the list